-These domains are bellows the SLDs within the domain name hierarchy.
-They are not considered to be full domain names in and of themselves, but as a part of a domain name.
-For example, in www.monovm.com, the “www” part is the third level domain.
+These domains are below the SLDs within the domain name hierarchy.
+They are not considered full domain names in and of themselves but as a part of a domain name.
+For example, in www.monovm.com, the “www” part is the third-level domain.

-It is no longer required to have www. as a part of a domain name and thus third-level domains are not necessary for a domain to function properly.
-You can connect to our site with simply typing “monovm.com” in the address bar.
+It is no longer required to have www. as a part of a domain name; thus, third-level domains are not necessary for a domain to function properly.
+You can connect to our site by typing “monovm.com” in the address bar.

 The main reason why you might need a third-level domain is if you are planning to add a subdomain.
-For example, you want to add a store to your site, so you create the subdomain “store.yoursite.com”.
+For example, if you want to add a store to your site, create the subdomain “store.yoursite.com”.

 Knowing how domains work and picking the right domain name for your business is extremely important.
 A domain name is a long-term investment for your business as it is the first thing your customers will see.
 A domain is like the seed that will grow your business.